Conformational variability of loops in the SARS-CoV-2 spike protein: Results and discussion

 \subsection{Loop targets of the SARS-CoV-2 S protein}

 Applying the procedures in section \ref{sec:prep} to the 193 standalone S protein chains, a total of 44 loop regions were identified in the SARS-CoV-2 S protein.
 Their starting and ending residue positions are listed in the first column of Table \ref{tab:seqlist}.
 Thirty-two of the 44 loops lie within the S1 subunit, with 13 in the N-terminal domain and 11 in the RBD; e.g., loops 475--487 and 495--506 have been previously noted to form contacts with ACE2 during binding \citep{ali2020dynamics}.
 Loop sequences are shown in the second column of Table \ref{tab:seqlist}.
-Overall, there are five loop regions with sequence variants in the PDB: 380--394, 410--416, 600--608, 614--620, and 891--897.
+There are five loop regions with sequence variants in the PDB: 380--394, 410--416, 600--608, 614--620, and 891--897.
 For these loop regions, the most common variant in the PDB is shown first, followed by the other variants which have their mutated residue indicated in bold.
 The mutation that has received the most attention thus far is D614G \citep[e.g.,][]{yurkovetskiy2020structural,grubaugh2020making,zhang2020sars}.
-Overall then, there are 50 loop instances, i.e., the combination of a loop's residue positions and unique amino acid sequence.
+In total there are 50 loop instances, i.e., the combination of a loop's residue positions and unique amino acid sequence.
+The third column of Table \ref{tab:seqlist} shows the number of PDB chains that contain a complete backbone (i.e., atomic coordinates and B-factors) for each loop instance.